-Wood, steel, lattice, concrete, laminated wood and composite (FRP or fiber-reinforced polymer) currently comprise the materials used in transmission and distribution structural systems.
+Wood, steel, lattice, concrete, laminated wood and composite (FRP or Fiber-Reinforced Polymer) currently comprise the materials used in transmission and distribution structural systems.
 Among these, wood is the dominant choice of material in nearly 95% of distribution lines (ANL, 2016).
 Each year at least 3.6 million damaged or failed wood poles are replaced while 1.9 million new poles are installed (Kalaga, 2013).
-Also, each year due to weather events and loss from age, rot, and decay an average of 2.5 million of the roughly 130 million wood poles in service need to be replaced (Coughlin, 2018).

 Composite poles are currently becoming increasingly popular in the utility industry at both transmission and distribution levels.
-The advantages they offer include established engineered performance, light weight, great flexural strength, ease of installation, safe against almost all weather-related effects, excellent fire resistance, and finally, an estimated maintenance-free service life of nearly 80 years.
+The advantages they offer include established engineered performance, light weight, great flexural strength and ease of installation, safe against almost all weather-related effects, excellent fire resistance, and finally, an estimated maintenance-free service life of nearly 80 years.

 A review of literature shows that most research on utility poles - both analytical and experimental - is focused on determining pole strength under various load conditions.

 Previous reliability studies (Kalaga, 2022) dealt with assessing probability of failure under standard or test loads.
 There is little information available on evaluating and comparing the actual structural reliabilities of wood and composite poles in a hurricane or high-wind loading environment.
 Such a quantitative assessment will be helpful to utility owners in planning for pole replacements after a climactic event.
-The present study is a small step towards that goal and is focused on comparing reliabilities of WRC (Western Red Cedar) wood and filament-wound, modular composite poles when subject to extreme wind loads.
-Only tangent distribution-size poles (voltages under 46 kV) with pole lengths ranging from 10.7 (35 ft.) to 16.7 m (55 ft.) are considered.
+The present study is a small step towards that goal and is focused only on a nominal comparison of the mathematical reliabilities of WRC (Western Red Cedar) wood and filament-wound, modular composite poles when subject to extreme wind loads.
+Only tangent distribution-size poles (voltages under 46 kV) with pole lengths ranging from 10.7 m (35 ft.) to 16.7 m (55 ft.) are considered.
 All poles are directly embedded into the ground to a depth of 10% of pole length plus 0.6 m (2 ft.).